 Gynuity Health Projects, a non-profit reproductive health organization, is sponsoring the project.
 The study has been reviewed by multiple Institutional Review Boards, which help ensure that study participants’ rights and welfare are protected.
 We partner with trusted and experienced abortion providers in our project states to provide the TelAbortion service as part of the study.

-The TelAbortion Project has been running since 2016, and more than 250 women have received care through the project.
+The TelAbortion Project has been running since 2016, and more than 600 people have received care through the project.
 Participants report being very satisfied, and consistently note that privacy and convenience are the best features of the service.